Mylvaganam Nimalrajan: The attack and his story

 The assailants came into his home and shot him while he was writing an article.
 Before they left, they threw two grenades which seriously injured his mother, Lily Mylvaganam, who was 58 at the time, and his nephew, Prasanna Jegathas, who was 11.
-They also cut his father, Sangarapillai Mylvaganam, 66 then, with a long knife, under his left ear and twirled a vein, which left a mark on his face.
+They also cut his father, Canapathypillai Mylvaganam, 65 then, with a long knife, under his left ear and twirled a vein, which left a mark on his face.
 Nimalarajan's older sister, Pramarani Jegathas, heard noises.
 When she came into the room, it was dark, she felt her feet stick to the floor.
 When she turned the light on, she found the floor covered with blood from her younger brother.
 When they went to the hospital, the father, mother and his nephew, who was his older sister's son, were taken to the emergency ward.
 Pramarani had her younger brother's body, across her lap, crying the whole time.